Descendants (franchise): Junior novelization

 A junior novelization of the film Descendants, adapted by Rico Green, was published on July 14, 2015, a junior novelization of the film Descendants 2 was published in 2017, and a junior novel of Descendants 3 was published on July 30, 2019.

 Other books

 Other books have been released, including Mal's Diary, Mal's Spell Book 1 and 2, Evie's Fashion Book, Uma's Wicked Book, Audrey's Diary, The Villain Kids’ Guide for New VKs, The Magic of Friendship, a poster book, a Descendants 3 sticker and activity book, and a Guide to Auradon Prep.
 All of which were published under Disney Publishing Worldwide.

-Mobile applications
+In May 12, 2026 was published Welcome to Merlin Academy: A Descendants Mystery, written by the author of the Isle of the Lost series Melissa de la Cruz.
+The story focus on the students at Merlin Academy seen in events of the past in Descendants: The Rise of Red, serving as a prequel to said events.

+Video games

 In July 2015, Disney Karaoke: Descendants was released on mobile, allowing to sing along to Descendants' songs and record music videos.
 In November 2015, a mobile game based on the first Descendants film was released, where players can create their avatar and on an adventure through Auradon Prep.